tedbyron/home/README.md

 # home
-Customizable search engine and home page for browsers
+Customizable search shortcuts and home page for browsers